 - Reduced processing time - The processing time for student visa applications for students hoping to pursue their higher education in Canada will be more streamlined and shall be processed in 45 days or less.
 This is a significant improvement on the earlier Student partnership program, which would take more than 50 days on an average

-- Increased scope – The scope of the SDS is expected to be broader than that of the SPP.
-While the SPP for students from India is limited only to international students who aim to study in Canada at a post-secondary Canadian educational institutions, the SDS scheme is expected be open to Indian international students who are aiming to pursue overseas education at any of the various Designated Learning Institutions (DLI) in Canada, including both publicly-funded and private institutions.
+- Increased scope - The scope of the SDS is expected to be broader than that of the SPP.
+While the SPP for students from India is limited only to international students who aim to Study in Canada at post-secondary Canadian Educational Institutions, the SDS scheme is expected to be open to Indian international students who are aiming to pursue overseas education at any of the various Designated Learning Institutions (DLI) in Canada, including both publicly-funded and private institutions.